Technologicat/unpythonic/doc/features.md

 ### `env`: the environment

 The environment used by all the `let` constructs and `assignonce` (but **not** by `dyn`) is essentially a bunch with iteration, subscripting and context manager support.
 It is somewhat similar to [`types.SimpleNamespace`](https://docs.python.org/3/library/types.html#types.SimpleNamespace), but with many extra features.
-For details, see `unpythonic.env`.
+For details, see `unpythonic.env.env` (and note the unfortunate module name).

 Our `env` allows things like: